Docs navigation

 Dual Format and TEB

-Twitch Dual Format streaming uses TEB to combine both horizontal and vertical formats into a single outgoing stream.
+Twitch Dual Format is now available to all streamers, and it uses TEB to combine both horizontal and vertical formats into a single outgoing stream.
 Streamrun supports this in three ways: an automatic vertical frame, Dual HD input, or two separate inputs.
 Read more about Twitch Dual Format streaming.